 “This just another telling sign that he is inappropriate for office,” she said.
 “It is completely unacceptable that a leader and a manager would not know how to treat people.
 These are the fundamentals of service.”

-Nick Banesco, a spokesman for another Democratic candidate, Mike Crossey, a former teacher and Pittsburgh city councilman, said his campaign was “taking the high road” on the revelations about Murphy’s personal life and abortion politics.
+Nick Banesco, a spokesman for another Democratic candidate, Mike Crossey, a former teacher and Allegheny County Council member, said his campaign was “taking the high road” on the revelations about Murphy’s personal life and abortion politics.

 “Mike was a schoolteacher for 35 years.
 He took his responsibility for educating young people very seriously.
 Has been a role model his whole life.
 That’s the kind of candidate he wants to be in the 18th District,” he said.

 But asked about the impact the news would have on the race, Banesco was more sanguine.

 “We’re in uncharted territory here,” he said.